-Situated on the eastern end of Sentosa Island is Sentosa Cove, an exclusive residential enclave with some 2,000 homes.
+Situated on the eastern end of Sentosa Island is Sentosa Cove, an exclusive residential enclave with more than 2,000 homes.
 With the azure sea and lapping waves at its doorstep, Sentosa Cove’s residents enjoy mooring their private yachts at their very own backyards, while enjoying easy access to over 200 leisure and lifestyle offerings on the island, earning its name as the world’s most desirable address.

 Improved Mobility and Connectivity

 SDC continues to enhance infrastructural developments to strengthen mobility and connectivity across the island, as well as between Sentosa and the mainland.
 These efforts are aimed at catering to the growing visitorship and to provide a more comfortable travelling experience for guests.